jon48/webtrees-lib/README.md

 ### License

 * **webtrees-lib: MyArtJaub library for webtrees**
-* Copyright (C) 2009 to 2020 Jonathan Jaubart.
+* Copyright (C) 2009 to 2021 Jonathan Jaubart.
-* Derived from **webtrees** - Copyright (C) 2010 to 2016  webtrees development team.
+* Derived from **webtrees** - Copyright (C) 2010 to 2021  webtrees development team.
 * Derived from PhpGedView - Copyright (C) 2002 to 2010  PGV Development Team.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-See the GPL.txt included with this software for more detailed licensing information.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ### Introduction